types of braces

 Part 2: Metal Braces

-Metal braces have been around for decades and remain a popular choice for teeth straightening.
+Metal braces have been around for decades and remain a popular teeth-lightening choice.
 Here are the pros and cons of this traditional option:

 Pros of Metal Braces:

-• Effectiveness: Metal braces are highly effective in treating a wide range of orthodontic issues, including severe misalignments and complex bite problems.
+• Effectiveness: Metal braces are highly effective in treating many orthodontic issues, including severe misalignments and complex bite problems.
 They have a long track record of success.

 • Durability: Metal braces are made from high-quality materials and are incredibly durable.
 They can withstand the forces required for complex tooth movements.